cce/docnametypo/README.md

 func parseManifest(path string) (*Manifest, error) { ... }
 ```

 If you're using linters like `revive` or `go vet`, they'll enforce strict `// Name does X` formatting for exported functions.
-But for unexported code, your team might not follow this rule consistently, and that's fine.
+But for unexported code, your codebase might not follow this rule consistently, and that's fine.

 **The problem:** When you refactor code, it's easy to miss updating doc comments that referenced the old name: